 When browsing the internet looking for a VPN solution, it’s amazing to see the list of countries where those VPN providers are operating.
 Do you need the servers listed in the VPN country list?

 Let’s consider for example ibVPN (the solution that I am using), I am using the USA & Canada package.
 I mainly chose this package since I am servicing customers based in these countries and I want to make sure to replicate what my customer experience would be.

 They just recently offered a $2 promotion for adding UK and Ireland based presence to their customer’s packages.
 So I can’t help but wonder if it’s worth it.
 At this stage, the question isn’t really about the price.
 Well, I suppose you’ve got some serious business that can fund it, or you are already willing to use some part of your daily meal to fund that VPN solution.
-In fact, the main question that I am asking myself is the following: why would I need a UK or Ireland-based IP addresses?
+In fact, the main question that I am asking myself is the following: why would I need the UK or Ireland-based IP addresses?

 Why would you want thousands of IPs?